It's very simple and completely risk free to you:

 The New QC6 is approx 2080mm or 6′ 10″ in old money.

-The majority of the time, yes.
-The Studios are designed to go through houses and flats where there is no direct access to the back garden – many London properties are like this.
+The garden studios are designed to go through houses and flats where there is no direct access to the back garden – many London properties are like this.
+We just need a normal door size for access and as long as there are no severe turns, we can deliver your studio.
+We do charge extra for this.

-If you are having a VF Studio with a “Flyover” then access is more of an issue since the Flyover uses very long components and may struggle to go through a house or flat with sharp turns.
+If you are having a garden studio with a “Flyover” then access can be more of an issue since the Flyover uses very long components and may struggle to go through a house or flat with sharp turns.
 Contact us if this could be an issue for you.

 Yes, toughened to comply with British standards as Alex shows me here...